jasdipsekhon/PingPong/README.md

 # PingPong
-A ping pong game writtent in SFML/C++.
+A ping pong game written in SFML/C++.